 Carly spent a year volunteering in Malawi with D2D, teaching Biology and Physical Science at Khwawa Secondary School, the local village school where most of our students are educated.
 Carly now works as the community engagement specialist for FUSIAN and lives in Columbus with her dog, Bo.
 Carly is a 2011 graduate of the University of Dayton where she earned a Bachelors degree in Biology.
 In order to raise awareness and funds for Determined to Develop, Carly co-chairs the annual event “Malawi Music Fest” which is a celebration of art and music held every spring in Dayton, Ohio.
 Additionally, Carly is also the House Corporation President for Chi Omega at the University of Dayton.
 After spending time in Malawi, Carly looks forward to one day returning to the warm heart of Africa!

 Chad is a North East Ohio native.
 He grew up in Alliance and then attended the University of Akron where he earned a Bachelor of Science in Accounting in 1994.
 He completed his Masters of Business Administration at Ashland University in 2006 where he graduated with Honors.
 Chad is Senior Vice President for EverFi, a financial education software firm whose goal is to change lives through financial literacy and awareness.
 In 2008, Chad and his wife Tricia and two children relocated to San Antonio Texas.
-As a friend of Matt Maroon, Chad was involved with Maji Zuwa from its inception and currently serves as D2D’s Treasurer.
+As a friend of Matt Maroon, Chad was involved with Maji Zuwa from its inception.

 Clemmie Newton, M.I.D.